 It’s as if Bethesda were standing in the land of single-player RPGs at the edge of an online survival pool, and couldn’t decide whether or not to jump in.
 Instead, they stood on the precipice for hours straight, only dipping a foot inside so they could be in and out at the same time. meanwhile, players on both sides are looking at this crazy fool with wet toes who is wearing a way too tight speedo.

 You have probably noticed that I think difficulty settings are a big deal.
 You can read about that here.
-If you enjoy this content, consider supporting it via my Creator Store or Kofi Page!

 - Huge and interesting, if lifeless open world